sangelone/gstack/README.md

 meant for use in genetic programming.
 It is very forgiving to lend flexibility to automatically generated input code.

+Recommend using PyPy with JIT to reach a few thousand instructions per second.

 **Features include**